fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ...
 What's your GitHub Team ID?
 {% endhighlight %}
 Enter the GitHub Team ID.
 Be aware that you _cannot_ use a private (paid or unpaid) account's username, it _must_ be a team created with an organizational account.
+The complete entry will look like <code>@foo-organization/foo-team</code>.
+Don't forget the at sign @ before the organization.

 ----